 This thing on my wrist.
 Why did I choose to put it there?
 What possible good can come from strapping on some electronic tagging device to my person?
-Enter FitBit.
-My new companion, and most misunderstood life accessory.
+Here is my FitBit Charge 3 review.
+A new companion, and most misunderstood life accessory.

-I bought a FitBit Charge 3 about two months ago.
+I bought my Charge 3 about two months ago.
 After a long winter with less than ideal exercise habits, I felt I needed to go “all in” on fitness accountability.
 No more excuses, Cubert!
 So after a little online research, I went with the Charge 3.

 A Little Background on FitBit